Who Was Rosa Parks?

 With the transit company and downtown businesses suffering financial loss and the legal system ruling against them, the city of Montgomery had no choice but to lift its enforcement of segregation on public buses, and the boycott officially ended on December 20, 1956.
 The combination of legal action, backed by the unrelenting determination of the African American community, made the Montgomery Bus Boycott one of the largest and most successful mass movements against racial segregation in history.

 Although she had become a symbol of the Civil Rights Movement, Parks suffered hardship in the months following her arrest in Montgomery and the subsequent boycott.
 She lost her department store job and her husband was fired after his boss forbade him to talk about his wife or their legal case.

-Unable to find work, they eventually left Montgomery; the couple, along with Parks' mother, moved to Detroit, Michigan.
+Unable to find work, they eventually left Montgomery and moved to Detroit, Michigan along with Parks' mother.
 There, Parks made a new life for herself, working as a secretary and receptionist in U.S. Representative John Conyer's congressional office.
 She also served on the board of the Planned Parenthood Federation of America.

 In 1987, with longtime friend Elaine Eason Steele, Parks founded the Parks and Raymond Parks Institute for Self-Development.
 The organization runs "Pathways to Freedom" bus tours, introducing young people to important civil rights and Underground Railroad sites throughout the country.

 In 1992, Parks published Rosa Parks: My Story, an autobiography recounting her life in the segregated South.
 In 1995, she published Quiet Strength, which includes her memoirs and focuses on the role that religious faith played throughout her life.